pschuette22/DigitClassifier/README.md

     validate/
       ...
 ```
-If all Google and fnt fonts are used, this will produce 10 images of digits using approximately 8200 unique fonts.
+If all Google and fnt fonts are used, this will produce 10 images of digits for approximately 8200 unique fonts.

 ## Train the Models
 Once the dataset is created, train the models using the `make models` command.
 This command will download the MNIST dataset and train two models.
 One model will only use the MNIST dataset and another will augment it with the font file digits created in the previous step.
 Both will print their efficacy against the combined font dataset.